 - Keep children well hydrated.

-happen to children while biking, skating or playing ball happen in the
+accidents that happen to children while biking, skating or playing ball

 - Make sure fences and railings are safe.

 should ever have trouble finding your child at a park or on the beach,

-make sure you have an updated photograph to give to authorities or people who are
+make sure you have an updated photograph to give to authorities or people

-kids go swimming, they use the buddy system.
+when your kids go swimming, they use the buddy system.
 Never let children

 go in the water alone, and, if possible, pair younger children up with

 - Keep your grass cut.